Evizzo/Academy-AI-Assistant/README.md

   * Converts documents into vector representations using `paraphrase-multilingual-MiniLM-L12-v2`.
   * Uses Pinecone to search relevant context for the general agent.

+* **Web Scraping + Chunking Pipeline**:

+  * Scrapes raw text from the official department website `https://ar.asss.edu.rs/`.
+  * Converts cyrillic text to Latin.
+  * Cleans HTML by removing irrelevant sections like navigation, scripts, and styles.
+  * Splits content using LangChain's `RecursiveCharacterTextSplitter` to maintain semantic coherence.
+  * Each chunk is vectorized and stored in Pinecone for future retrieval.

 * **Short-Term Memory**:

   * Keeps last N messages for continuity and context-awareness.